Arjunsharmahehe/markdown2html/README.md

 # Markdown2html
 A simple markdown to html converter.
-Made as a part of a bigger project of making a markdown to pdf converter **Update:** I wished to make a complete client side option, but all the client side options weren't good enough.
+Made as a part of a bigger project of making a markdown to pdf converter.
+**Update:** I wished to make a complete client side option, but all the client side options weren't good enough.

 ## Struggle